AdobeDocs/mobile-services.it-IT/help/ios/analytics-main/analytics-methods.md

 * **trackAction:&#x200B;data:**

    Tiene traccia di un'azione nell'applicazione.
-Le azioni che desideri misurare, ad esempio `logons`, `banner taps`e `feed subscriptions`altre metriche, sono incluse nell'app.
+Actions that you want to measure, such as , , , and other metrics, occur in your app.`logons``banner taps``feed subscriptions`

    >[!TIP]
    >